 - difficulty remembering things or concentrating

-- spending less time with others (being withdrawn)
+- spending less time with others (being withdrawn); not wanting to go out

 - difficulty communicating in a way others can understand